munificent/magpie/doc/site/markdown/program-structure.md

         n * n
     end

-Doc comments are used to document entire constructs: [classes](classes.html), [methods](multimethods.html), etc. Unlike other comments, doc comments are *not* ignored by the language.
-This means they are only allowed where they are expected: at the beginning of a method body or a class definition:
+Doc comments are used to document entire constructs: [modules](modules.html), [classes](classes.html), [methods](multimethods.html), etc. Unlike other comments, doc comments are *not* ignored by the language.
+This means they are only allowed where they are expected: at the beginning of a file, method body, or class definition:

     :::magpie
     defclass Address